Ford Taurus (fifth generation): Mercury Sable

 For the 2008 model year, the Mercury Montego received the same midcycle update as the Ford Five Hundred; in line with the revival of the Ford Taurus, the Montego was renamed the Mercury Sable.
 Receiving the same 3.5-L V6 and six-speed automatic as the Taurus, cosmetic updates to the Sable were more extensive, with a redesigned front and rear fasciae, larger grille, and clear-lens taillamps.
 The redesigned interior adopted several changes, including two-tone leather seating, with hydrographically printed woodgrain in multiple color patterns.

-With the end of the Mercury brand, Sable production ended after model year 2009; no Mercury Sable counterpart of the sixth-generation Taurus entered development.
+With the end of the Mercury brand, Sable production ended after the 2009 model year, no Mercury Sable counterpart of the sixth-generation Taurus entered production.